apache/flink/docs/deployment/resource-providers/standalone/kubernetes.md

 ### Enabling Queryable State

 You can access the queryable state of TaskManager if you create a `NodePort` service for it:
-  1. Run `kubectl create -f taskmanager-query-state-service.yaml` to create the `NodePort` service on taskmanager.
+  1. Run `kubectl create -f taskmanager-query-state-service.yaml` to create the `NodePort` service for the `taskmanager` pod.
 The example of `taskmanager-query-state-service.yaml` can be found in [appendix](#common-cluster-resource-definitions).
   2. Run `kubectl get svc flink-taskmanager-query-state` to know the `node-port` of this service.
 Then you can create the [QueryableStateClient(&lt;public-node-ip&gt;, &lt;node-port&gt;]({% link dev/stream/state/queryable_state.md %}#querying-state) to submit the state queries.

 {% top %}